hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Route generation on Apple Silicone

-Actually we can make it work by building the CBC source and setting the envs.
+Actually we can make it work by building the COIN-OR CBC source and setting the environment variables.
 But I think we should wait for Python-MIP make it available.